jolupa/jolupalabs/README.md

    #!/bin/sh
    exec ck-launch-session startxfce4
    ```
+   4.1 If you install tdm from this repo you can add this line inside ```bash .config/tdm/tdm/exit ``` following instructions from that REPO Readme.

 5. If you have any problem launching XFCE and you have a an Intel graphic card, please try to use the mesa drivers in this repo.

 6. Enjoy this beatifull Desktop Environment!